deephaven/examples/cryptocurrency/README.md

 # Outcome

-Upon running the script in your Deephaven IDE, the `result` table will be created.
+Upon running the script in your Deephaven IDE, the `HistoricalCryptoTable` and `LiveCryptoTable` tables will be created.

-This table can be sorted on the `Timestamp` column to see new data streaming in.

 ![img](./crypto1.png)